Clare's Law

 Clare's Law, often known officially as a Domestic Violence Disclosure Scheme or similar, designates several ways for police officers to disclose a person's history of abusive behaviour to those who may be at risk from such behaviour.
 It is intended to reduce intimate partner violence.
 Clare's Law is named after Clare Wood, a woman murdered in England by a former domestic partner who police knew to be dangerous.

 Clare's Law has two main elements: a 'right to ask', which allows members of the public, including a domestic partner, to request information from the police about a potential abuser; and a 'right to know', which, in certain circumstances, permits police to disclose such information to the public on their own initiative.

 First implemented in England and Wales in 2014, the policy structure has since been adopted or proposed in various forms elsewhere in the United Kingdom as well as in Australia and Canada.
 Despite its name, Clare's Law need not—and often does not—take the form of a statute.
 Instead, it may be implemented as a policy document or guidance issued by a government authority to police departments.

 History and nomenclature

-Clare's Law is named after Clare Wood, who was murdered at age 36 by George Appleton, an ex-boyfriend, in Salford, England in February 2009.
-Appleton strangled and burned Wood.
-Appleton killed himself several days after murdering Wood.
+Clare's Law is named after Clare Wood, a 36 year old mother originally from Batley, who was living in Salford in 2009 to be closer to her daughter, Madeleine, who was 10 at the time of Wood's murder.
+Wood was divorced from Madeleine's father, and had met her murderer and ex-boyfriend, 40 year old George Appleton, on Facebook.
+Appleton had a violent criminal history which Wood was initially not aware of, and later Wood was under the impression that Appleton's convictions had been for moving violations.
+Appleton and Wood dated for several months before Wood ended their relationship in October 2008 over Appleton's coercive behavior and infidelity.
+After Wood ended their relationship, Appleton continued his abusive behavior with escalating violence.
+In the months leading up to her murder, Wood filed several police reports against Appleton for behaviors including harassment, criminal damage, threats to kill, and sexual assault.
+Shortly before her death, Appleton had been arrested for breaking down Wood's front door and attempting to rape her.
+On 2 February 2009, emergency services found Wood's body in her residence.
+Wood had been strangled and set on fire.
+After the discovery of Wood's body, police began searching for Appleton, whose body was found 6 days later hanging in an abandoned pub, later determined to be suicide.